11 March 2025

 Whether you’re starting from the iconic Sydney beach suburb or venturing from the heart of the city, the Manly Ferry offers a budget-friendly way to see Sydney Harbour and the city’s dramatic waterfront structures.
 Regular services run between the two central tourist hubs, sailing past Kirribilli House, the official residence of the Prime Minister, Bradleys Head, South Head and much more.

-It’s one of the world’s most expensive cities but getting a feel for Sydney’s natural beauty doesn’t have to set you back a fortune.
+It’s one of the world’s most expensive cities, but getting a feel for Sydney’s natural beauty doesn’t have to cost a fortune.

 Spoilt for choice, visitors are urged to discover some of the city’s best secret swimming spots at Sydney’s most outstanding beaches.
 While icons including Bondi, Manly, Palm Beach and Gordons Bay need no introduction, lesser-known hot spots such as Great Mackerel Beach in the northern beaches and Resolute Beach in Ku-ring-gai Chase National Park offer great vibes away from thick crowds.